Flinn33/winston-wrapper/README.md

-The wrapper is for creating as many winston transport as you wish by passing a JSON argument (like in a config file) It is made for easily changing parameters for logging when changing environnement without touching the logging code
+The wrapper is for creating as many winston transport as you wish by passing a JSON argument (like in a config file) It is made for easily changing parameters for logging when changing environnement without touching the logging code The return object is simply a winston Logger, so you can still use all of its methods (like removing/adding transport, setting levels...)

 ### Usage